-In the Enable Bank Transfer (ACH) pop-up that appears, follow the step-by-step instructions provided to enable ACH directly in your Stripe account.
+In the Enable Bank Transfer (ACH) pop-up that appears, follow the step-by-step instructions provided to activate ACH directly in your Stripe account.

-Once you have enabled ACH in your Stripe account, click Confirm ACH Enabled to enable ACH as a payment method.
+Once you have activated ACH in your Stripe account, click Confirm ACH Enabled in Studio Manager to activate ACH as a payment method.

-Note: Clicking "Confirm ACH Enabled" does not automatically enable ACH in your Stripe account for you, so make sure that you follow the instructions before confirming.
+Note: Clicking "Confirm ACH Enabled" does not automatically activate ACH in your Stripe account for you, so make sure that you follow the instructions before confirming.

 What will the client see?

-When you have bank transfers enabled as a payment method, your client can select a Bank Transfer option when paying for their invoice.
+When you have bank transfers activated as a payment method, your client can select a Bank Transfer option when paying for their invoice.
 From there, they simply need to click Connect Bank.

 In the pop-up page that appears, your client will be taken through the necessary steps to securely connect their bank account through Plaid for the transfer.

 Note: When a client pays through this payment method, it can take up to 5 business days for you to receive acknowledgment of the transfer in your Stripe account.
 Because of this, please allow up to 7 business days for ACH payments to reflect in your available Stripe balance.

 Digital Wallets (Apple Pay, Google Pay, Microsoft Pay)